andreibercu/iris-recognition/README.md

-# Iris Recognition
-Python Application for an Iris Recognition System using OpenCV
+# Python Application for an Iris Recognition System using OpenCV

 This Python application takes 2 infrared eye images as input and gives a matching score after comparing the 2 irises.
 If a matching score threshold is selected, it can decide if the images represent the same person.